Kevin Byrd

 When the evidence being tested is a mixed stain of semen from the perpetrator and vaginal secretions from the victim — and testing does not detect blood group substance or enzymes foreign to the victim – no potential semen donor can be excluded because the victim’s blood group markers could be “masking” the perpetrator’s.
 Under such circumstances, the failure to inform the jury that 100% of the male population could be included and that none can be excluded is highly misleading.

-Byrd was convicted and sentenced to life in prison.
+Mr. Byrd was convicted and sentenced to life in prison.
 The trial judge was so perturbed by the case that he wrote a letter to the chief of police complaining about the manner in which the investigation was conducted.

-DNA test results were not admissible in Harris County courts until 1989, and at the time of Byrd’s trial an examination of semen evidence from the crime concluded only that Byrd could not be excluded as a possible donor.
-In July 1997, after DNA tests on this evidence proved that Kevin Byrd could not have committed the rape, the district attorney, sheriff, and the judge who oversaw the trial wrote a letter to then Governor Bush asking him to pardon Byrd.
-Despite incontrovertible proof of Byrd’s innocence, and amidst criticism that his decision was politically motivated, Bush agreed to pardon him only after a court hearing validated the new evidence.
-Although Byrd was released from prison in July, he did not receive a pardon from Bush until October 1997.
+In July 1997, after DNA tests on this evidence proved that Mr. Byrd could not have committed the rape, the district attorney, sheriff, and the judge who oversaw the trial wrote a letter to then Governor George W. Bush asking him to pardon Mr. Byrd.
+Despite incontrovertible proof of Mr. Byrd’s innocence, and amidst criticism that his decision was politically motivated, Governor Bush agreed to pardon him only after a court hearing validated the new evidence.
+Although Mr. Byrd was released from prison in July, he did not receive a pardon from Governor Bush until October 1997.

-Kevin Byrd’s case is particularly disturbing, because it was due to pure luck that he eventually was able to prove his innocence.
+Mr. Byrd’s case is particularly disturbing, because it was due to pure luck that he eventually was able to prove his innocence.
 As the evidence warehouse becomes overcrowded, it is standard procedure in Harris County to throw away evidence in old cases where appellate courts have upheld the conviction.
-In 1994, the trial exhibit with a semen sample that would later free Byrd was one of many that were slated to be destroyed.
+In 1994, the trial exhibit with a semen sample that would later free Mr. Byrd was one of many that were slated to be destroyed.
 The clerk, however, submitted a list of cases where evidence would be thrown away to the district attorney’s office, so they could cross out cases where they wanted evidence preserved.
-Perhaps by sheer chance, they drew a line through Byrd’s case and the evidence was saved.
+Perhaps by sheer chance, they drew a line through Mr. Byrd’s case and the evidence was saved.
 To this day, the prosecutors are unsure why they chose to retain the semen sample, and note that it would have been perfectly acceptable, per their guidelines, to have thrown out this crucial piece of evidence back in 1994.

-Kevin Byrd spent more than 12 years in prison before he was able to prove his innocence.
+Mr. Byrd spent more than 12 years in prison before he was able to prove his innocence.

 Time Served: